 Brendan Ó Sé is a multi-award winning fine art photographer/mobile photographer from Cork, Ireland, and Mojofest Photographer of the Year (2018).
 Brendan offers regular mobile photography workshops in association with Cork’s Glucksman Gallery and The Gallery of Photography in Dublin.
-He also delivers bespoke workshops for corporate clients and has worked with Bord Gais Energy, Ireland, Sustainable Energy Authority of Ireland, the Health Service Executive of Ireland, and the National Museum of Ireland.
+He also delivers bespoke workshops for corporate clients and has worked with Bord Gais Energy, Ireland, Sustainable Energy Authority of Ireland, the Health Service Executive of Ireland, Dublin City Libraries, and the National Museum of Ireland.
 He has been invited to provide guest lectures and workshops for Dublin City University Business School.
 From time to time, he gives workshops overseas, travelling to such places as Iceland, Scotland, London, Porto, Cyprus, Lithuania, Bangkok, Jakarta, Singapore, Penang, Hong Kong, and Bali.
 As the world is adapting to life in this global pandemic, Brendan is offering in conjunction with The Gallery of Photography, online mobile photography workshops.
 Brendan put on two online workshops in aid of the Irish Society of Prevention of Cruelty to Children in April, 2020.
 The workshops raised €5288.
 100% of this went to the charity.

 In May, 2018, Brendan’s To the heart of hurling project was a photographic journey discovering what hurling means to Irish people.
 He set out to document the year’s championship in photos; exploring the relationships among fans that form around our unique game.
 Over 15 weekends, Brendan travelled to see all the counties play and photograph the fans and document their stories, learning what makes their relationship with each other, with their county and with the game of hurling.
 Capturing images that show how these relationships are what makes the GAA so special, so unique and so Irish.
 The work was on exhibition for the month of September, 2018 in the Hunt Museum, Limerick.
 You can see a photo essay of it here on RTE and also here.